grscheller/grok-typescript/Notes.md

 #### Reflections

-What I have been doing is usng a combination of embedded & extenal JS to create structure and give dynamic behaviors to HTML webpages.
+What I have been doing is using a combination of embedded & extenal JS to create structure and give dynamic behaviors to HTML webpages.
 I got a simple JS button webapps that display "Hello World!" in `<p>...</p>` blocks.
 The JS I write interacts with something internal to web browsers called the DOM.
 If I replace the `.js` extension with `.ts` the TS LSP